Frequently Asked Questions

 For early releases of Prism (or other programs):

-You will need to write your own equation.
+If you are using Prism 4 or earlier, you will need to write your own equation.
 From the table (if you entered your data as log of concentration) or results sheet (if Prism did the log transformation for you), initiate a nonlinear regression analysis.
 In the "Parameters" dialog, choose "More equations" and then select "[Enter your own equation]" from the list.
 In the "Equation" dialog, give your equation a name you'll recognize, then enter this equation set:

 Click "Rules for Initial Values" and tell Prism how to derive the initial values for the curve fit.
 Note that we're setting up the analysis described under Determining any EC value directly at curvefit.com: